 The culprit behind the extremely uncomfortable allergic skin rash of poison ivy, oak, and sumac is urushiol (pronounced "you-ROO-shee-ol"), an oily substance found in every part of the plant except the pollen.
 Upon contact with the skin, urushiol is almost immediately absorbed.
 If not removed quickly—within about 10 minutes—an allergic reaction (in most people) begins with redness and swelling followed by extreme itchiness, and then by blisters (filled with a yellowish fluid) that can break open, causing crusting and scaling.

-Most people develop a full-blown rash within 12-72 hours of exposure.
+Most people develop a rash within 12-72 hours of exposure.
 But, depending on the amount of exposure, it may be longer.
 Although the itching and swelling can be treated and controlled, there is no cure per se for the rash itself, which usually takes 1-3 weeks to run its course.

 Most people do not develop a rash upon first exposure, but rather after repeated exposures, and some will never react.
 In addition, sensitivity to urushiol often decreases with age, so children tend to be much more susceptible to urushiol-caused rashes than adults.